Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 **Training with Partially Known Hidden Variables**

-> Rule-Primed Inversion · Interval Prediction · No Full Labels Required
+> Rule-Primed Inversion · Calibrated Interval Prediction · No Full Labels Required

 ---

-## What This Project Is

-Model-T is an experimental ML framework for a specific and under-studied problem:

-> *You have a dataset where one important variable is only measurable for a fraction of rows.
-Standard models fail because they see contradictory patterns.
-Can you recover that variable — and train a useful model — without labeling everything?*

-The answer this project explores: **yes, if the system is roughly linear and you have partial domain knowledge.**

-This is not a general-purpose ML library.
-It is a focused experiment on one idea — model inversion as a recovery mechanism for latent variables — with honest benchmarks showing where it works and where it falls short.
+## Overview

+Model-T is a machine learning framework for systems where a key variable is only measurable for a fraction of your data.
+Instead of imputing or ignoring it, Model-T **recovers it mathematically** using model inversion — then produces calibrated prediction intervals at test time.

+Starting from less than 30% labeled rows, the framework fills in the hidden variable for the entire training set and achieves **84.5% interval coverage** on held-out test data.

 ---

 ## The Problem

 In many real-world systems, the relationship between inputs and outputs is governed by a variable that is expensive, delayed, or impossible to measure consistently.
-Call it the **Hidden Governor**.

-A standard model trained without it encounters two completely different causal states in the same dataset and learns no consistent pattern.
-The result is not a weak model — it is a confused one.
+A standard model trained without it sees contradictory patterns in the data and learns no consistent relationship:

 ```
 Baseline (without hidden variable):  R² =  0.0096
 Oracle   (with true hidden variable): R² = ~0.50
 ```

-This gap exists because a single variable changes the entire input-output relationship.
-Model-T is an attempt to partially close that gap using inversion and domain rules.
+This gap is caused entirely by one missing variable.
+Model-T is designed to close it — without requiring full measurement.

 ---